rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 The method `getAnonymousId` is available from v1.0.11 onwards.
 {% endhint %}

-## Custom Integrations
+## Enabling / Disabling Events for Specific Destinations

-With the custom Integrations feature you can easily enable or disable the events from flowing to any particular destination (or) all the destinations the source is connected to.

-You can specify your custom integrations by creating a `RudderOption` object as shown below:
+The RudderStack Android SDK allows you to enable or disable events flowing to a specific destination or all the destinations to which the source is connected.
+You can specify these destinations by creating a `RudderOption` object as shown:

 {% tabs %}
 {% tab title="Kotlin" %}